Where Can You Find Scrap Metal?

 Where To Find Computer Scrap?

-When you are looking to get into more valuable scrap metal to collect, you may start searching for computer related scrap.
-Finding computer scrap is difficult but if you find some places or people that are willing to give you the computers to scrap, you can start making some good money.
+When you are looking for more valuable scrap metal to collect, you may start searching for computer-related scrap.
+Finding computer scrap is difficult, but if you find some places or people who are willing to give you the computers to scrap, you can start making some good money.

-• Laptops: If you are collecting computers, you should look into collecting laptops too.
-You can scrap those as a unit and also scrap the batteries separately too.
-Make sure you are properly destroying the hard drives from the computers you are scrapping to ensure privacy for the data on them.
+- Laptops: If you are collecting computers, you should look into collecting laptops too.
+You can scrap those as a unit and also scrap the batteries separately.
+Ensure you are correctly destroying the hard drives from the computers you are scrapping to ensure privacy for their data.

-• Cell Phones: With almost every North American with a phone in their hand, scrapping cell phones has become more and more popular.
-The quantity is the key here to gather a larger amount of weight, but once you do you can make some good money.
+- Cell Phones: With almost every North American having a phone in hand, scraping cell phones has become increasingly popular.
+Quantity is the key to gathering more weight, but you can make some good money.

-• Electronics: Other electronics like TV’s, gaming consoles, and smaller electronics also have Low Grade Boards inside that can be scrapped.
-While you won’t get top dollar for them it’s some extra cash for you to save.
+- Electronics: Other electronics like TVs, gaming consoles, and smaller electronics also have Low-grade Boards inside that can be scraped.
+While you won’t get top dollar for them, it’s some extra cash for you to save.

 Suggested Reading: How To Take Apart Computer Towers